 ISBUC – Integrative Structural Biology at the University of Copenhagen

-The cluster incorporates all scientists involved in structural biology and related fields at the University of Copenhagen and spans 16 departments from the Faculty of Sciences and the Faculty of Health and Medical Sciences.
-The cluster provides a single point of contact for the community and thus facilitates access and communication with the structural biology community both internally and externally.
+The cluster is made of up of all scientists involved in structural biology and related fields at the University of Copenhagen.
+The cluster spans 16 departments from the Faculty of Sciences and the Faculty of Health and Medical Sciences.
+It provides a single point of contact, facilitating access and communication with the community, optimised internally by members and interested external partners.

 The cluster is organized by a Steering Committee elected at the yearly General Assembly.
 The Steering Committee consists of:

 - three members from the Faculty of Health and Medical Sciences